yajiii/favorite_test/README.md

 ## Assignment

 Add a feature for users to login to the site and save their favorite products and shops to a list so that they can easily navigate to their favorite shops or products.
-- Logged-in users can both add and remove productsgchops to/from the favorite list.
+- Logged-in users can both add and remove products/shops to/from the favorite list.
 - Users can mark/unmark items as favorites whenever a shop or product is displayed, such as index or show view.
 - Marking/unmarking items as favorites must be done using javascript without reloading a page.